Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter 2 The Lands Of Barovia.md

 > The sound of snapping twigs draws your attention to several dark shapes in the fog.
 They carry torches and pitchforks.
 ^0bf

-If the characters are moving quietly and not carrying light sources, they can try to hide from these Barovians, who carry pitchforks (+2 to hit) instead of clubs, dealing `dice: 1d6|avg` (`1d6`) piercing damage on a hit.
+If the characters are moving quietly and not carrying light sources, they can try to hide from these Barovians, who carry pitchforks (+2 to hit) instead of clubs, dealing `dice:1d6|text(3)` (`1d6`) piercing damage on a hit.

 [[5.
 Mechanics/Bestiary/Humanoid/Barovian Commoner.md\|Barovian commoners]] rarely leave their settlements.
 This group might be a family looking for a safer place to live, or an angry mob searching for the characters or heading toward Castle Ravenloft to confront Strahd.